-BUILD-P (9th grade): The BUILD Entrepreneurship introduces BUILD's six "Spark Skills," which are: Communication, Collaboration, Problem Solving, Innovation, Grit, and Self-Management.
-As BUILDers, students apply innovative ideas, build prototypes and business plans to pitch to a panel of investors, and manufacture and sell products at a Sales Bazaar.
-Students are expected to meet for a weekly mentor session after school to work in teams and receive insights from real-world business professionals.
+BUILD-P (9th grade): The BUILD Entrepreneurship 1 (E1) class introduces BUILD's six "Spark Skills," which are: Communication, Collaboration, Problem Solving, Innovation, Grit, and Self-Management.
+As BUILDers, students apply innovative ideas, build prototypes and business plans to pitch to a panel of investors, and create a product, service, or campaign to solve a real-world problem.
+Students are expected to meet for a weekly mentor session after school to work in teams and receive insights from business professionals.